Attendance and Punctuality

 Parent(s)/carer(s) are expected to provide an explanation on the first day that the absence occurs.
 This can be by letter, telephone, personally at the office or by appointment.

-· Children or young people with 100% attendance will be rewarded termly with certificates and annually by a book token.
+- Children or young people with 100% attendance will be rewarded termly with an award.

-· Each term all children who achieve over 97% attendance will receive a good attendance wristband and will be entered into a raffle for a £20 voucher.
+- Each term all children who achieve over 97% attendance will receive a reward.

-· At the end of each year, all children who achieve over 97% attendance will receive a good attendance wristband and will be entered into a raffle for a bicycle.
+- At the end of each year, all children who achieve over 97% attendance will receive a good attendance reward and will be entered into a raffle for a bicycle.

 Where concerns are raised about the level of an individual child’s attendance the following procedure will be followed: